-FFMPEG is a free and open-source cmd-line driven VIDEO and AUDIO utility.
-It has become my 'go-to' choice for many of my various video and audio file-manipulation needs.
+FFMPEG is a free and open-source cmd-line-driven software tool.
+It has become my 'go-to' tool of choice, for most of my various video (and audio) file-manipulation/conversion needs.

 Some 'ffmpeg' basics...you can quickly and easily extract shorter 'snippets' from longer multimedia files.
-The following ffmpeg cmd will copy the first 2 streams (e.g. both the video and audio streams), preserving whatever video and audio codecs are used in the input file, and snip out '-t' seconds in length, starting at an offset of '-ss' seconds into the file:ffmpeg -i MOVIE.mp4 -vcodec copy -acodec copy -t 900 -ss 2100 MOVIE-15mins.mp4
+The following ffmpeg cmd will copy the first 2 streams (e.g. both the video and audio streams), preserving whatever specific video and audio codec-TYPES that are already being used in the input file, and snip out '-t' seconds in length, starting at an offset of '-ss' seconds into the file:ffmpeg -i MOVIE.mp4 -ss 2100 -t 300 -vcodec copy -acodec copy MOVIE-snippet-5mins.mp4

 If you need to convert, say, an MKV video into an MKV of much smaller size, 'ffmpeg' can do that, too.
 I use a cmd like this:ffmpeg -i Fargo(1996).mkv -vf scale=1080:-2 -b:v 800k -acodec copy -scodec copy Fargo(1996)-smaller.mkv

 Some research and some trial-and-error were involved, in arriving at this cmd...especially, the video-filter scaling portion.